1st-blackhat/Tic-Tac-Toe-/README.md

 ├── README.md             # Project documentation
 └── /assets               # Icons, screenshots, and other visuals

-What I Learned
+## What I Learned

-.How to handle DOM manipulation effectively
+- How to handle DOM manipulation effectively

-.Implementing a real game loop in pure JavaScript
+- Implementing a real game loop in pure JavaScript

-.Applying the Minimax algorithm to make an unbeatable AI
+- Applying the Minimax algorithm to make an unbeatable AI

-.Designing a responsive and flexible layout using only CSS Grid
+- Designing a responsive and flexible layout using only CSS Grid

-.Organizing multi-screen logic within a single page app
+- Organizing multi-screen logic within a single page app

 ### Future Improvements

-.Add sound effects and subtle animations
+- Add sound effects and subtle animations

-.Add undo and redo moves
+- Add undo and redo moves

-.Add light/dark themes
+- Add light/dark themes

-.Add multiplayer support using WebSockets
+- Add multiplayer support using WebSockets

 ### Author

 Black hat

 Front-End Developer and JavaScript Enthusiast

-.GitHub: @1st-blackhat
+- GitHub: @1st-blackhat

-.Email: auto7matic000@gmail.com
+- Email: auto7matic000@gmail.com

 ### License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code for personal or commercial purposes.
 If you find this project helpful, consider giving it a star on GitHub — it really helps.